yeedaman/FEWD_HK_3/lesson6/slides.md

 ## Agenda
 <aside class="notes"></aside>

+* Introduction To Programming
 * Pseudo Code
 * What JS can do?
 * Color Switcher
 * Rock Paper Scissors
 * Traffic Light

+# Introduction To Programming
+<aside class="notes">Mart</aside>

+<aside class="notes">Mart</aside>
+## Program
+A __program__ is a set of instructions that you write to tell a computer what to do

+---

+## Programming

+__Programming__ is the task of writing those instructions in a language that the computer can understand.

+<aside class="notes"></aside>
+## Becoming A Programmer

+It isn't about the programming language.
+It is about changing how you think.

+We have to know how the computer thinks to change how we think.

+---

+##How Computers ‘Think’

+The short answer is that they don’t think.

+The slightly longer answer is that while computers don’t think, they act as if they do, by sequentially executing simple instructions.

+The only things a computer knows are the things we tell it.